 Federal Educational Loans (William D. Ford Federal Direct Loan Program)

-There are two types of Direct Loans: Unsubsidized and Grad Plus.
+There are two types of Direct Loans: Unsubsidized Stafford and Grad Plus.
 Through the Direct Unsubsidized Stafford Loan, eligible law students may borrow up to $20,500 per academic year and up to $138,500 for all post-secondary education.
-The interest rate is 6.8% and the Unsubsidized Stafford Loans carry a 1.053% origination fee which is deducted upfront from the loan proceeds.
+The interest rate for loans first disbursed between July 1, 2018 and June 30, 2019 is 6.60% and the Unsubsidized Stafford Loans carry a 1.062% origination fee which is deducted upfront from the loan proceeds.
 The maximum annual Grad Plus Loan is the educational cost of attendance, as determined by the school, minus any other financial aid received.
 Grad Plus Loans have no aggregate limit.
-The interest rate is 7.9% and has a 4.212% origination fee which is deducted upfront from the loan proceeds.
+The interest rate for loans first disbursed between July 1, 2018 and June 30, 2019 is 7.60% and has a 4.248% origination fee which is deducted upfront from the loan proceeds.

 |Federal Direct Grad